Sereg20/Task_Center/IPS_config/2 Source System Config/README.md

 As a result, all required properties have been specified for the Source system

-Proceed to the next step: [2 Task Center Config](https://github.com/Sereg20/Task_Center/blob/master/IPS_config/2%20Target%20System%20Config/README.md)
+Proceed to the next step: [3 Target System Configuration](https://github.com/Sereg20/Task_Center/blob/master/IPS_config/2%20Target%20System%20Config/README.md)